SaraBuxbaum/hadassim-5-final/README.md

 > This enhances security by preventing unauthorized users from accessing manager privileges directly through the app.

 Suppliers and the manager see live updates and actions in parallel, simulating a real-world system with different users on different devices.
+I uploaded the server's env file so that the application can be run.
+There are no passwords or security information there (which is why this file is not usually uploaded).
 ---